Aubreymcfato/newclues/clues_.md

 #To build and to plant
 ##a.
 Kumbiyah sounds surprisingly good in an echo chamber.

 [94](http://www.cluetrain.com/newclues/#94).
-The Internet is [astounding](http://www.reddit.com/r/internetisbeautiful).
+Internet is [astounding](http://www.reddit.com/r/internetisbeautiful).
 The Web is awesome.
 You are beautiful.
 Connect us all and we are more crazily amazing than Jennifer Lawrence.
 These are simple facts.

 [95](http://www.cluetrain.com/newclues/#95).
 So let's not minimize what La Rete has done in the past twenty years: